Learn how to play 1234 on one acoustic guitar!

-Because of the drop D tuning, we need to alter the way we fret a G chord, the root will be on fret 5, rather than 3.
+Because of the drop D tuning, we need to alter the way we fret a G chord, the root will be on fret five, rather than three.

-Take the Intermediate Guitar Course and get TAB for how it’s played in the video.
+Take the intermediate course and you’ll get complete TAB for how it’s played in the video lessons.

 As the 6th string has been lowered to a D, all chord shapes using this string will have to be modified.